 #2.
 Castle Rock:

-Castle Rock is another popular spot to dive in Komodo National Park.
+Castle Rock is another popular spot to dive in Komodo.
 The dive site is comprised of several sea-mounts that offer protection from the strong currents.

 The big draw here is watching large fish and reef sharks that are not common on other dive sites.